Authentication

 - the total theoretical distance of the route,

-- and the total theoretical time of the route.
+- and the total theoretical time for the route.

 Archived

-You can view the list of all routes that are completed.
+You can view the list of all routes that have been completed.

 The missions and details of archived routes cannot be viewed.
-To do so, you must restore the route to access the details.
+To do so, you must restore the route to access its details.

 Your archived routes are kept for 15 days in the mobile app.
 After this period, they will be deleted from the mobile app.

-From the list of routes, you can click on the filter to sort your routes either by status or by date.
+From the route list, you can click on the filter to sort your routes either by status or by date.

-When sorting by status is selected, the routes are arranged in the order below by increasing date and time:
+When sorting by status is selected, routes are ordered as below by increasing date and time:

 - In progress